Chart Color Schemes

 Educational attainment in Kuluin aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has university qualification rates of 16.5%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 16.5%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 46.8% of residents aged 15+ holding vocational credentials – advanced diplomas (12.6%) and certificates (34.2%).
+Vocational credentials are prominent, with 46.8% of residents aged 15+ holding such qualifications - advanced diplomas (12.6%) and certificates (34.2%).

 Educational participation is high, with 26.5% of residents currently enrolled in formal education.
 This includes 10.6% in primary education, 7.7% in secondary education, and 3.0% pursuing tertiary education.